• Skip to primary navigation

 Frying the onions and garlic

-Add the roasted carrot and parsnip pieces when they are done, pour on the stock and coconut milk, season with curry and chilli powder, add the honey and simmer for 10 minutes.
+3. Simmer.
+Add the roasted carrot and parsnip pieces when they are done, pour on the vegetable broth (stock) and coconut milk, season with curry and chili powder, add the honey and simmer on a medium-low heat for 10 minutes.

 Simmering the soup

-Blend the soup until smooth using a countertop or hand blender.
+4. Blend & serve.
+Blend the soup until smooth using a countertop or immersion blender.
 Then stir in the lime juice and serve topped with chopped fresh coriander/cilantro.

 Blending the soup